What is MCLE?

 Minimum Continuing Legal Education, or MCLE, was approved by the Supreme Court of Missouri in 1988 and requires all members of The Missouri Bar, dependent on licensure status, to meet yearly continuing legal education requirements as set out in Rule 15 of the Missouri Court Rules and Regulations to Rule 15.

-Where do I find the Rules and Regulations regarding MCLE?
+Where can the MCLE Rules and Regulations be located?

 See Missouri Supreme Court Rule 15 and the Regulations to Rule 15.

 What are the MCLE annual hourly requirements?

 A total of 15 hours of CLE programs or activities must be obtained and reported each year.
 At least three of the total 15 credit hours must be devoted exclusively to accredited ethics programs, seminars, and activities, including professionalism, substance use, mental health, legal or judicial ethics, malpractice prevention, explicit or implicit bias, diversity, inclusion, or cultural competency.
 At least one of the three ethics credit hours must be devoted exclusively to explicit or implicit bias, diversity, inclusion, or cultural competency (elimination of bias).